-Since we are not a reporting issuer and our Class A Shares are not publicly traded, no corporate or securities information about us is available from a government, regulatory authority, stock exchange or quotation and trade reporting system unless, if we have investors resident in Alberta, we will file our audited annual financial statements with the Alberta Securities Commission within 120 days of our financial year end.
-Such financial statements and other information will be available on our website or from us at the phone and fax numbers and e-mail address set out on the front cover.
-Further, some securities information about this and previous offerings is available from the British Columbia Securities Commission at www.bcsc.bc.ca.
+Since we are not a reporting issuer and our Class A Shares are not publicly traded, no corporate or securities information about us is available from a securities regulatory authority, stock exchange or quotation and trade reporting system.
+However, our audited annual financial statements are available on our website or from us by request to the phone and fax numbers and e-mail address set out on the front cover.
+Further, some securities information about this and previous offerings is available without charge from the British Columbia Securities Commission at www.bcsc.bc.ca.